return to Natural Dog Health Remedies

 Flatulence in Dogs

-Dogs that eat too quickly tend to swallow too much air - a condition called aerophagia.
-The swallowed air passes to the intestines very quickly and in a more concentrated quantity resulting in gas that comes out the other end.
+Perhaps this is one of the most common causes of gas in dogs.
+Dogs eating too quickly tend to swallow too much air.
+The swallowed air passes to the intestines very quickly and in a more concentrated quantity.

 If your dog gulps down his food, it is probably because he is very hungry.
 Try feeding him more frequently during the day in smaller quantities.